 The two main problems with the Kong toy

-Hundreds of thousands of Kong toys have been sold and the vast majority of owners are very happy with them – in fact they have a 4.5 rating on Amazon.
+Hundreds of thousands of Kong toys have been sold and the vast majority of owners are very happy with them – in fact they have an extremely high rating on Amazon.

 However, there are two main problems which you should be aware of before buying one.